davidrama/k8s-rook-setup/README.md

 node7
 ```

-Add the following at the top of the cluster.yml for python and pip install and the removal of the swap.
+### Add the following at the top of the cluster.yml to remove the swap usage on nodes

+\(this might be ubuntu specific, check your fstab for the right Regexp)

 ```yaml
 ---